NK Istra 1961: History

 The first incarnation of NK Istra was NK Uljanik, a club founded by the Pula shipyard Uljanik in 1948.
 The first club success was in 1959–60 when they qualified to the Yugoslav Second League.
 In 1961 NK Uljanik merged with NK Pula to form NK Istra 1961.
-The club stopped functioning shortly thereafter, but was restarted by Silvan Farangua and Ivan Čehić in 1964, when they played in the Pula county league.
+The club stopped functioning shortly thereafter, but was restarted by Silvano Faraguna and Ivan Čekić in 1964, when they played in the Pula county league.

 After the founding of an independent Croatia, the club played in the Druga HNL between 1993 and 1998, when they dropped down to Treća HNL.
 In 2001 they became the champions of Treća HNL and returned to Druga HNL.

 Two years later in the 2002–03 season, under the leadership of manager Elvis Scoria, Istra played in the final of the Croatian Cup, losing to Hajduk Split.
 It is the only time, in the history of Croatian football, that a Druga HNL league club played in the cup final.

 In season 2003–04 the club was managed by Igor Pamić.
 He managed to win the Druga HNL South, and beat Međimurje (0–2, 2–0) in the play-offs, after penalties.

 The club played first league football for the first time in their history in the 2004–05 season, and managed their first Prva HNL win against Osijek in the fourth gameweek.
 The club lost only one game at home, but failed to win a single away game.
 They finished tenth, and won the play-offs to remain in the first league.

 In 2005–06 the club president Gianni Rossando was replaced by Orsat Zovko.
 After a bad season start manager Pamić was replaced by Milivoj Bračun.
 The new manager managed a streak of good results.
 In the second half of the season Bračun resigned from the managerial position and was succeeded by Krunoslav Jurčić.
 The club finished in the season in seventh place.